yatharthb97/yatharthb97.github.io/content/projects/Correlator Card Notes.md

-With collection of $M$​​ samples — each sample collected over time interval $TTL-gt$​​, a linear estimator of the correlation function is possible (discussed in previous setions):
+With collection of $M$ samples — each sample collected over time interval $TTL-gt$, a linear estimator of the correlation function is possible (discussed in previous setions):
 $$
 G_{le}(k) = \frac{1}{M} \sum_{j=1}^{M}{n_{j}n_{j-k}}
 $$